-The Government's revised No Fly List redress system does not comply with the Constitution or the court's order for two primary reasons: it utilizes a substantive standard that is vague and overbroad, and it lacks necessary procedural protections, absent which Imam Kariye's core due process rights cannot be upheld.
-The DHS TRIP letter to Imam Kariye states:
+The Government's revised No Fly List redress system does not comply with the Constitution or the Latif Court's order for two primary reasons.

+First, it utilizes a substantive standard that is overbroad and vague.
+The DHS TRIP letter to Mr. Persaud states:

 It has been determined that you are on the No Fly List because you have been identified as an individual who "may be a threat to civil aviation or national security."
 49 U.S.C. § 114(h)(3)(A).
-In particular, it has been determined that you represent a threat of committing an act of international terrorism against any U.S. Government facility abroad and associated or supporting personnel, including U.S. embassies, consulates and missions, military installations, U.S. ships, U.S. aircraft, or other auxiliary craft owned or leased by the U.S. Government.
-Ex.
-1 at 1.
+In particular, it has been determined that you are an individual who represents a threat of engaging in or conducting a violent act of terrorism and who is operationally capable of doing so.